 - 4.13.1 The Proposed Development is considered to be acceptable in relation to all of Policy 11's environmental and technical topic criteria and in relation to all other relevant NPF4 policies. - 4.13.2 A key point within Policy 11 (Energy) is that any identified impacts must be weighed against a proposed development's specific contribution to meeting targets which attracts significant positive weight in this case. - 4.13.3 Significant weight is also afforded in relation to Policy 1 (Tackling the climate and nature crises).
-This policy direction fundamentally alters the planning balance compared to the position that was set out in the former NPF3 and SPP. - 4.13.4 The term "tackling" the respective crises in Policy 1 is also important this means that decision makers should ensure an urgent and positive response to these issues and take positive action. - 4.13.5 Overall, the Proposed Development is considered to be one that would make a valuable contribution to the NPF4 Spatial Strategy and would help deliver a 'sustainable place'.
+This policy direction fundamentally alters the planning balance compared to the position that was set out in NPF3 and SPP. - 4.13.4 The term "tackling" the respective crises in Policy 1 is also important this means that decision makers should ensure an urgent and positive response to these issues and take positive action. - 4.13.5 Significant adverse effects have been predicted only in relation to landscape and visual matters however these are considered to be localised in nature and appropriate design mitigation has been applied from the outset off the proposed development such that those effects which remained are considered acceptable. - 4.13.6 Overall, the Proposed Development is considered to be one that would make a valuable contribution to the NPF4 Spatial Strategy and would help deliver a 'sustainable place'.
 Overall, it is considered that Proposed Development would accord with relevant policies of NPF4, and with NPF4 when read as a whole.